-- Carrying out a thorough cranial nerve examination -weakness in all of the cranial nerves involved in swallowing is likely - Alertness and positioning of the patient prior to assessment; you may need to access your physiotherapy team to aid with positioning - Previous levels of oral intake and any reported difficulties
+- Carrying out a thorough cranial nerve examination -weakness in all of the cranial nerves involved in swallowing is likely - Alertness and positioning of the patient prior to assessment; you may need to access your physiotherapy team to aid with positioning

-- Any previous dysphagia recommendations that are in place - Current respiratory status - Carrying out a formal clinical bedside evaluation of swallow - Referring for instrumental analysis of swallow as appropriate; however, a procedure such as video-fluoroscopy may not be appropriate in the advanced stages - Any advanced care planning which may be in place for the patient; when considering alternative feeding measure.
+- Previous levels of oral intake and any reported difficulties - Any previous dysphagia recommendations that are in place - Current respiratory status - Carrying out a formal clinical bedside evaluation of swallow - Referring for instrumental analysis of swallow as appropriate; however, a procedure such as video-fluoroscopy may not be appropriate in the advanced stagesAny advanced care planning which may be in place for the patient, when considering alternative feeding measure.
+It is critically important to consider quality of life and social aspects of eating and drinking in the context of dysphagia management for people with MSA.
+RCSLT guidance on eating and drinking with acknowledged risk should be used to support discussions [74].